julienreszka/julienreszka/notes/10-Popular-Purchasing-Principles-DEBUNKED.md

 #### Randomizations

-Avoid observational errors out outliers through randomization.
+Avoid observational errors and outliers through randomization.

 Recover from observational errors by using big data sets and robust regression models.